mikkopaderes/ember-cloud-firestore-adapter/docs/getting-started.md

   - `referenceKeyName` - Name of the field that will indicate whether a document is a reference to another one.
 (Defaults to `'referenceTo'`)

-> **NOTE:** This addon is in a transition phase towards Firebase Modular SDK.
-In order to support it alongside the Compat SDK, we've created a new `cloud-firestore-modular` adapter.
-Compat SDK adapter is now in maintenance mode until Firebase v10 so we recommend everyone to use the Modular SDK adapter instead moving forward.
->
-> To view the Compat SDK docs, click [here](https://github.com/mikkopaderes/ember-cloud-firestore-adapter/blob/v2.0.2/docs/getting-started.md).

 ## 3. Create Your Application Serializer

 Create an application serializer by running: